mitesh1409/react-master/challenges/challenge-4.md

 )
 ```

-Following is JavaScript code and it is Imperative.
+Following is pure JavaScript code and it is "Imperative".

 index.html file: